 There are still a few issues with DNS server security check, including a new issue that seems fixable only when Domain Name System Security Extensions (DNSSEC) are sent.
 Also, over a million DNS servers still don't seem to utilize changing port numbers and use sequentially numbered ports as means of the DNS server security check.

-If you are uncertain whether your in-house or ISP DNS servers are vulnerable to spoofing --- the situation in which a program successfully masquerades as another by falsifying data --- Comodo, the global leader in cyber security solutions, strongly urges your network administrators to do DNS server security check through its DNS-based Security-as-a-Service (SaaS) solution Comodo Dome as soon as possible.
+If you are uncertain whether your in-house or ISP DNS server are vulnerable to spoofing --- the situation in which a program successfully masquerades as another by falsifying data --- Comodo, the global leader in cyber security solutions, strongly urges your network administrators to do DNS server security check through its DNS-based Security-as-a-Service (SaaS) solution Comodo Dome as soon as possible.